 During the early 20th century, an enterprising young man named Joseph A Days wanted to move his home in Provincetown to the beach in North Truro, so he purchased some land along both sides of the state road.
 The people of Provincetown thought he was crazy.
 “It’s just a bunch of sand!” they would tell him, “Why do you want to do that?”
 At the time, the state road that would later become Route 6 (and still later Route 6A) was itself just miles of desolate packed dirt and beach sand.
 Joe moved ahead while everyone else kept going on about the purchase that would come to be known in the 1920s as “Days’ Folly.”

-In October 1929, the stock market crashed, work was drying up and Joe’s dream seemed dead.
+In October 1929, the stock market crashed, work was drying up and Joe’s dream seemed unlikely.
 The house he intended to move had already been cut into sections but he decided it just wasn’t worth it and burned the house in a massive bonfire on the beach.
-Joe had another idea, the one that would forever change North Truro’s Beach Point.
+Joe eventually had another idea, the one that would forever change North Truro’s Beach Point.

 By this time, he was in charge of F.A.
 Days and Sons Construction, which was also hit hard by the Depression, so his crews were idle.
-One day, he surprised his workers with his idea.
+One day, he surprised his workers with his new plan.
 He wanted to build some small cottages on the piece of land he owned, noticing that others were starting to do the same on the scenic 2-mile strip off Route 6.
 His crew jumped at the chance to work again!

 A Dream Becomes Reality

 In the fall of 1930, the crew of F.A.
 Days and Sons went to work on the first five cottages.
-Each cottage was to be built with a bathroom, kitchen, two bedrooms, a small living room with fireplace, and an open-air porch overlooking the water.
-It was to be the perfect little summer community, and everything seemed right on schedule, but there was one problem.
+Each natural cedar clad cottage was to be built with a bathroom, kitchen, two bedrooms, a small living room with fireplace, and an open-air porch overlooking the water.
+It was to be the perfect little summer getaway, and everything seemed right on schedule, but there was one problem.
 Joe realized that not one of the cottages he was building was actually on his land!
 Fortunately, he was able to purchase more lots along each side of Route 6 to cover the 5 cottages being built, and he found out he still had room for more!
 By the time the cottages were ready to be opened, a total of 9 had been built.

 Across the street, he built the rental office; a small summer residence for himself and his wife; cellar space, and a small seasonal grocery store called Days’ Self Service Market.
 So, not only did Joe have his summer house on the beach, he now had a new business to attract the new breed of Cape Cod vacationers as well as people looking for work.
 Days’ Cottages & Self Service Market opened up for its first season in July 1931.
 Some people who stayed that season continued to come back every year for decades.